saidworks/spring/JavaWeb/SMS/README.md

 before running the app please:

-1. Create a database with name "sms"
+1. Create a database with name "sms" using your RDBMS

 2. In the hibernate.cfg.xml file please
     a.
 Modify the user, password with your RDBMS user and password